reorproject/reor/README.md

 1. Download a GGUF model file.
 [HuggingFace](https://huggingface.co/models?sort=downloads&search=gguf) has this nice page with the most popular models.
 I recommend starting with a 7B 4-bit model and see how that performs on your system.
 2. Connect it in Reor settings under "Add a new local model".

-You can also connect to an OpenAI-compatible API like Oobabooga or Ollama.
+You can also connect to an OpenAI-compatible API like Oobabooga, Ollama or OpenAI itself!

 ### Importing notes from other apps
 Reor works within a single directory in the filesystem.
 You choose the directory on first boot.